Images for illustrative purposes only

 Ventolin inhalers belong to the class of short-acting bronchodilators that help people with a breathing problem open up airways for immediate relief from shortness of breath or wheezing.
 It is referred to as rescue inhaler because it can immediately stop asthma attacks.

 The video below provides a simple explanation of Ventolin (salbutamol), the bronchodilator drug, commonly prescribed as a treatment for breathing conditions such as asthma and COPD.
-It explains what it is used for and how it works:
+In it the doctor explains what it is used for and how it works:

 Patient Information Leaflet